cunnie/writings/ways.md

 &ldquo;Imagine that you are yourself, and then suddenly you are something completely different, but you can sort of remember who you were, maybe it&rsquo;s something small, like remembering the taste of orange juice.
 So you don&rsquo;t let that go, you hold on to that thing, whatever it is.
 And then you pull at it, so that you can remember other things, like maybe the color of orange juice, and then you can remember colors, and tastes, and sounds, and then suddenly you&rsquo;re back to being you again.&rdquo;

-He took a deep breath.  &ldquo;But remembering that stuff, pulling at that stuff--it&rsquo;s like pulling yourself up Mount Everest on a rope.
+He took a deep breath.  &ldquo;But remembering that stuff, pulling at that stuff&mdash;it&rsquo;s like pulling yourself up Mount Everest on a rope.
 It&rsquo;s unbelievably exhausting.&rdquo;

 He nodded towards the scientists on the other side of the glass. &ldquo;They can&rsquo;t figure out what it is.
 When I transform, their instruments go crazy.
 I radiate unbelievably strong, in all sorts of different wavelengths.
 My absorption levels are nothing they&rsquo;ve ever seen.
 They suspect that I&rsquo;m even absorbing neutrinos, but of course they can&rsquo;t really test that.&rdquo;